Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors: Magnon-Mediated Pairing

 A simple physical argument is instructive here to delineate why pairing can obtain from repulsive inter-band interactions.
 Consider the second-order process shown in Fig. (\ref{FS}c).
 A Cooper pair at a hole pocket is scattered into a Cooper pair at an electron pocket and then scatted back to the hole pocket.
 Regardless of the sign of the interband scattering, the resultant matrix element for this process

 is always attractive\cite{Kondo,Tony}.
 Here, $-\Omega=-(\epsilon_{\bf k}+\epsilon_{\bf -k})$ is the energy of two electrons on the hole pockets.
 The key point here is that as long as electron and hole pockets are separated in energy, an attraction develops through an exchange of two electrons rather than single-electron hopping.
-In this sense, the interband scattering can be viewed as an internal Josephson junction with coupling $J_{\rm tun}\cos(\phi_1-\phi_2)$ where $\phi_1$ and $\phi_2$ are the phases of the order parameter on the two Fermi surfaces.